ingo/ingo.github.io/_recipes/birria_tacos.md

   \ The meat soaks up all the complex flavors of the sauce.
 Served with dipping consomm\xE9\
   .
 The beef birria features layers of flavor from slowly braising in a blend of guajillo\
   \ chiles, spices, and dried chiles.
 The meat shreds easily after cooking low and\
   \ slow.
-Piled into a tortilla and dipped in spiced broth, it's next level tacos."
+Piled into a tortilla and dipped in spiced broth, it's next level tacos.\
+  \ Combining two cuts of beef gives the best texture.
+The braising liquid transforms\
+  \ into an incredible dipping sauce.
+These tacos are bursting with deep, spiced flavors\
+  \ in every bite."
 image: birria_tacos.jpg
 original_title: Birria Tacos Recipe - Claudette Zepeda | Food & Wine
 size: Multiple servings